pubky/pkarr/docs/integration.md

 Use [`ResolvePolicy::CacheFirst`] for normal application lookups.
 It returns fresh cached packets, or queries the network on a cache miss or expired cache entry.
 It does not fall back to expired local cache entries.

-Use [`ResolvePolicy::CacheOnly`] when a cached packet is acceptable even if it is expired.
+Use [`ResolvePolicy::CacheOnly`] when a locally cached or relay-cached packet is acceptable even if it is expired.
+It may make an HTTP relay request after a local cache miss, but it never queries DHT nodes.

-Use [`ResolvePolicy::NetworkOnly`] when you need the most recent packet observed from the network, for example before rebuilding and publishing an updated packet.
+Use [`ResolvePolicy::NetworkOnly`] when you need the most recent network state, for example before rebuilding and publishing an updated packet.
+Handle `ResolveError::InvalidSignedPacket` separately from `ResolveError::NotFound`: the former reports a newer mutable-item sequence that did not contain a valid PKARR packet and must not be interpreted as an unused key.

 ## Next Steps